srydell/latemp/README.md

 $ cd latemp
 ```

 Change the default editor and pdfviewer.
-The default on GNU/Linux is vim and mupdf.
-On Mac it is texpad.
 This can be done by changing the first lines in the latemp file.
-Note that latemp assumes that the GNU/Linux editor is terminal based, and the Mac editor is in your applications folder.
-The default folder for the latex templates is ~/Documents/latextemplates but can easily be changed.
+The default is [vim](http://www.vim.org) with [mupdf](https://www.mupdf.com).
+If a GUI application is chosen, latemp will ignore the pdfviewer and assume some sort of viewer is built in.

+You may also change the folder where latemp will search for latex templates.
+The default folder is ~/Documents/latextemplates.

 Then you may install latemp.
 This will copy the latemp file to your /usr/local/bin/ folder so that it is in your PATH variable by default.